oroinc/documentation/admin_guide/security/access_management_roles_actions.rst

 Roles in the User Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-For how to assign a role to a user, review and modify the range of roles assigned to the user, see the `User Access Settings <./access-management-user-asccess-settings>`__ guide.
+For how to assign a role to a user, review and modify the range of roles assigned to the user, see the :ref:`User Access Settings <user-guide--user-management--permissions--user-access-settings>` guide.

 Links